IMMDLab/immdlab.github.io/_pages/home.md

 Our **research mission** is to create and integrate novel computational tools (physics-based and data-driven) at different time- and length-scales to solve forward and inverse problems of **Process-Structure-Property** relationships.
 Current primary research topics include but not limited to:
 * Multiscale multiphysics modeling and simulation for metal additive manufacturing
 * Physics-informed machine learning
-* Optimization and uncertainty quantification
+* Optimization and generative design
 * Process monitoring and control for digital twins in metal additive manufacturing

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >